Businesses prepping for large crowds ahead of Kansas State Fair

 Schulz says many businesses in the entire city benefit from visitors coming to the fair.

-“You know, they’re stopping at the grocery stores, stopping at the convenience stores, filling with gas, buying a pop… that has a turn on it as well.
+“You know, they’re stopping at the grocery stores, stopping at the convenience stores, filling with gas, buying a pop, that has a turn on it as well.
 Plus, the amount of people we need to run the Kansas State Fair.
 We bring in about 600 volunteers to help out.
-Most of them are paid, some of them are volunteers when but we start looking at that plus everybody else that’s working here, it’s got a huge impact on our community,” he said.
+Most of them are paid, some of them are volunteers, but we start looking at that plus everybody else that’s working here, it’s got a huge impact on our community,” he said.

 Some of the hotels in the city are fully booked, including the Holiday Inn Express.

-“We have 76 total rooms, and we enjoy it, so all rooms are sold,” said Holiday Inn Express General Manager Ryan Hockenberry, “It helps us out tremendously.
+“We have 76 total rooms, and we enjoy it, so all rooms are sold,” said Ryan Hockenberry, Holiday Inn Express general manager.
+“It helps us out tremendously.
 It also helps out the community.
 It brings in hundreds if not millions of dollars to Hutch alone, so we get a portion of that in sales for rooms.”

 They are planning to have extra employees working at the hotel to help with fair crowds.
 Vendors are also bringing in helping hands.